-Example text for email, replace all red text with project-specific information:
+Example text for email, replace all green text with project-specific information:

-Thanks CONTRACTOR NAME for speaking with me about potentially providing WORKDESCRIPTION services to the [Proponent].
+Thanks CONTRACTOR NAME for speaking with me about potentially providing WORK DESCRIPTION services to the [Proponent].
 One item that may be unique to [Proponent] as a client is our requirement around cleaning equipment to prevent the spread of invasive plants, diseases, insects and animals.